 What is Transcendental Meditation

-TM Meditation is an ancient technique of balancing and harmonising the mind that originated in India many thousands of years ago and stems from the Vedic Tradition.
+TM is an ancient meditation practice of balancing and harmonising the mind, which originated in India many thousands of years ago, and stems from the Vedic Tradition of India.
 More recently it has gained popularity as a scientifically proven way of reducing stress in our increasingly fast-paced modern world.
 The key figure in it's timely resurgence was Maharishi Mahesh Yogi who emerged from his solitary retreat in the Himalayas in the 1950's and brought it's teaching to the west.
-He called it Transcendental Meditation but it is also commonly known as Mantra Meditation and Vedic Meditation.
+He called it Transcendental Meditation but it is also commonly known as Vedic Meditation, Mantra Meditation and Primordial Sound Meditation.

 Over the last 50 years over 300 peer reviewed studies have been published in over 100 scientific journals around the world attesting to it's manifold benefits to mankind.
 Learn More →